mw-orcl/Move_Improve/lab200/content.md

 ​	3.
 Check default security list used by the public subnet

+		- Allow TCP ingress on port 22. (port 22 is for SSH)
-​		- Ie: allow SSH ingress, all egress to all destinations (port 22 is for SSH, 0.0.0.0/0 is all)
+		- Allow all egress to all destinations, ie: 0.0.0.0/0

-​		- ICMP is defaulted and is TCP/IP layer protocol for control and error messages
+​	ICMP is defaulted and is TCP/IP layer protocol for control and error messages.

 ![](C:\Users\mwan.ORADEV\Documents\GitHub\Move_Improve\lab200\images\VCN details.png)